-Our 2015 annual financial statements include our audited financial statements as at, and for the years ended, March 31, 2015 and 2014.
+Our 2016 annual financial statements include our audited financial statements as at, and for the years ended, March 31, 2016 and 2015.
 Our operating segments, as reported in accordance with Australian Accounting Standards, reflect our current operating groups and divisions.
-See "Management's discussion and analysis of results of operation and financial condition - Year ended March 31, 2015 compared to year ended March 31, 2014" for further information.
+See "Management's Discussion and Analysis of Results of Operation and Financial Condition - Year ended March 31, 2016 compared to year ended March 31, 2015" for further information.

-MBL Group is divided into the following operating groups for internal reporting and risk management purposes: Macquarie Securities (excluding certain activities of the Cash division and certain activities of the Derivatives and Trading division, in each case, in certain jurisdictions); Commodities & Financial Markets, formerly known as Fixed Income, Currencies & Commodities (excluding certain assets of the Credit Markets business, formerly known as the Credit Trading business, and some other less financially significant activities): Macquarie Asset Management, formerly known as Macquarie Funds (excluding the Macquarie Infrastructure and Real Assets division and after April 15, 2015, the Macquarie Investment Management division); Banking & Financial Services; and Corporate & Asset Finance.
+MBL Group is divided into the following operating groups for internal reporting and risk management purposes: Macquarie Securities (excluding certain activities of the Cash division and certain activities of the Derivatives and Trading division, in each case, in certain jurisdictions); Commodities & Financial Markets (excluding certain assets of the Credit Markets business and some other less financially significant activities); Macquarie Asset Management (excluding the Macquarie Infrastructure and Real Assets division and the Macquarie Investment Management division); Banking & Financial Services; and Corporate & Asset Finance.
 Transfers between segments, and to and from segments in the Non-Banking Group, are determined on an arm's-length basis and are eliminated on consolidation.
-Investors should note that on April 15, 2015, MGL transferred the Macquarie Investment Management division of Macquarie Asset Management to the Non-Banking Group.
-Accordingly, after April 15, 2015, results from the Macquarie Investment Management division will form part of the Non-Banking Group's results.
-Accordingly, the MIM business has been classified as discontinued operations in our 2015 audited financial statements, including the restated figures for the year ended March 31, 2014 contained therein, but not for any prior period.
-Note that all figures in this Report exclude numbers attributable to MIM, unless otherwise indicated.
-See "Management's Discussion and Analysis of Results of Operation and Financial Condition-Presentation" for further details and "Macquarie Bank Limited- Overview-Recent developments" for a more detailed discussion of the underlying transaction.
+Investors should note that on April 15, 2015, MBL transferred the Macquarie Investment Management division of Macquarie Asset Management to the Non-Banking Group.
+After April 15, 2015, results from the Macquarie Investment Management division have formed part of the Non-Banking Group's results.
+Accordingly, the Macquarie Investment Management business has been classified as discontinued operations in our 2015 audited financial statements and 2016 audited financial statements, including the restated figures contained therein.
+Note that all figures in this Report exclude numbers attributable to Macquarie Investment Management, unless otherwise indicated.
+See "Management's Discussion and Analysis of Results of Operation and Financial Condition-Presentation" for further details and "Macquarie Bank Limited-Overview-Recent developments" for a more detailed discussion of the underlying transaction.

 We report certain items in the Corporate segment, which is not considered an operating group.
-This includes head office and central support functions including Group Treasury.
+This includes head office and central service groups including Group Treasury.
 The Corporate segment also holds certain legacy investments, assets and businesses that are no longer core for strategic reasons and not allocated to any of the operating groups.

-Items of income and expense within the Corporate segment include the net impact of managing liquidity for MBL Group, earnings on capital, non-trading derivative volatility, central overlay on impairment provisions, unallocated head office costs and costs of central support functions (service areas), the MBL Group's performance-related profit share and share based payments expense, income tax expense and distributions to holders of MIPS, MIS, ECS and MCN.
+Items of income and expense within the Corporate segment include earnings from the net impact of managing liquidity for MBL Group, earnings on capital, non-trading derivative volatility, earnings from investments, central overlay on impairment provisions or valuation of assets, unallocated head office costs, performance-related profit share and share-based payments expense, income tax expense and certain distributions attributable to non-controlling interests and holders of loan capital.
 The items reported in the Corporate segment do not form part of the total profit contribution provided by our operating groups.
 The total contribution to profit by operating groups plus the contribution to profit included in the Corporate segment equate to our total profit attributable to ordinary equity holders.

-Impact of acquisitions and disposals on the 2015, 2014 and 2013 fiscal years
+Impact of acquisitions and disposals on the 2016, 2015 and 2014 fiscal years